pillarwallet/common-logger/README.md

 # common-logger
-Common-logger is a utility that takes a set of configuration parameters and transport options, and returns a WInston logger.
+Common-logger is a utility that takes a set of configuration parameters and transport options, and returns a Winston logger.

 Common-logger currently supports three transports: `Console`, `File` and `Syslog`.

+## Updating this README.md
+Run `npm run generateReadme` to parse the code for JSDoc comment blocks and recreate this README.md file.

 ## Install
 Run `npm i @pillarwallet/common-logger`